elemental/elemental-web/source/main/support/index.rst

 .. image:: stanford.png
    :scale: 75 %

-* Jack Poulson was supported as an Acting Assistant Professor from October to December 2014 and, starting in January 2015, is now an Assistant Professor in Stanford's Department of Mathematics.
+* Jack Poulson is an Assistant Professor in the Department of Mathematics at Stanford as of January 2015 (having been an Acting Assistant Professor from October to December 2014) and is also a Member of the Institute for Computational and Mathematical Engineering.

 .. image:: gt-cse.jpeg
    :scale: 90 %